broken1arrow/RBG-Gradients/README.md

 ```
 //Json
 TextTranslator.toCompenent("your message");
-//or use this So can you also set own defult color.
+//or use this So can you also set your default color.

-TextTranslator.toCompenent("your message","set defult color");
+TextTranslator.toComponent("your message","set defult color");

 //spigot format.
 TextTranslator.toSpigotFormat("your message");

-//I have also added check you can use if a string contains valid hex colorcode.
+//I have also added a check you can use if a string contains a valid hex color code.
-//I alredy check it in the code, but if you need chexk it self, you can use this.
+//I already check it in the code, but if you need to check itself, you can use this.
-TextTranslator.isValidHexaCode("your hex you want to check");
+TextTranslator.isValidHexCode("your hex you want to check");

 ```
 ## To get the api